Placing creativity at the heart of climate justice, developing action with local communities.

 CULTIVATE will be delivered in collaboration with a number of partners, including both Dundee City Council and Perth and Kinross Council.

-The Creatives Practitioners will work in close collaboration with the Community Partners to research, learn, understand, imagine, co-develop and embed creative responses to better connect and equip the local communities with place-based climate justice solutions.
+The Creatives Practitioners will work in close collaboration with the Community Partners to research, learn, understand, imagine, co-develop and embed creative responses to better connect and equip the local communities with place-based climate justice actions.

 As well as working with their specific communities on a climate justice challenge, the Creative Practitioners will all come together to share their learnings, develop their leadership skills and spark new collaborations and opportunities across the Tay region.